 The organisation takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

 Data that we collect is stored either on our internal network or on our web server, both located in our UK offices.
-The IFS is compliant with ISO27001:2013 and takes seriously its duty to preserve the confidentiality, integrity and availability of data, as appropriate.
+The IFS has an information management system that aligns with ISO27001:2022 and takes seriously its duty to preserve the confidentiality, integrity and availability of data, as appropriate.
 This means that all information is handled according to its classification (for example personal data, publicly available data) and that access to the data is restricted accordingly, both through electronic and physical means.
 Staff are trained to ensure awareness of the importance of data security and practical knowledge of how to keep data safe.
-In addition, back-ups of our data are stored offsite in a secure UK location, which is also compliant with ISO27001:2013.
+In addition, back-ups of our data are stored using a supplier that is compliant with ISO27001:2022.

 Third party tools